-B. Ordinary Income Portion of Lump Sum Distribution Excluded on Your Federal Return
+B. Ordinary Income Portion of Lump Sum Distribution Excluded on Your Federal Return treated as ordinary income on your federal return.

-Arizona law does not provide for 5 or 10 year averaging.
-Enter the amount of the distributions received while an Arizona resident and treated as ordinary income on your federal return.
 If you chose to treat the capital gain portion of the distributions as ordinary income, you must also include that amount on line C24.